Bryah Basin Project (WA)

 Competent Persons Statement

 The information in this report that relates to Exploration Results is based on information compiled by Mr Leigh Ryan, who is the Managing Director of Alchemy Resources Limited and holds shares and options in the Company.
 Mr Ryan is a Member of the Australian Institute of Geoscientists and has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (‘JORC Code 2012’).
 Mr Ryan consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.

-The information in this report that relates to Mineral Resources at the Summervale Prospect is based on information compiled by Stephen Godfrey, who is an employee of Resource Evaluation Services Pty Ltd, a consultant to Alchemy Resources Limited.
-Mr Godfrey is a Fellow of the Australasian Institute of Mining and Metallurgy and a member of the Australian Institute of Geoscientists, and has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (‘JORC Code 2012’).
-Mr Godfrey consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.
+The information in this report that relates to Mineral Resources at the Hermes South Gold Deposit is based on information compiled by Mr Stephen Hyland, a geological consultant working for Superior Gold Inc. Mr Hyland is a Fellow of The Australasian Institute of Mining and Metallurgy, and has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (‘JORC Code 2012’).
+Mr Hyland consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.”